the Mattaponi Reservation on the Mattaponi River is on the opposite side of King William County from the Pamunkey Reservation on the Pamunkey River

 Source: Library of Congress, Virginia and Maryland as it is planted and inhabited this present year 1670 by Augustine Herrman

 The official status of the Pamunkey and Mattaponi reservations was formalized by the Treaty of Middle Plantation in 1677 when Native Americans signed a deal with the colony of Virginia, long before the creation of the United States.
-The Federal government finally granted Federal recognition to the Pamunkey Tribe in 2015, providing access to special programs offered by the Bureau of Indian Affairs, but that did not change the status of the state-established reservation.
+The Federal government finally granted Federal recognition to the Pamunkey Tribe in 2015 and provided access to special programs offered by the Bureau of Indian Affairs, but that did not change the status of the state-established reservation.
 The Supreme Court of the United States ruled in 2006:7

 State recognition and formal creation of a reservation does not grant a Virginia tribe exclusive police jurisdiction over the lands within that reservation.
 The Attorney General of Virginia has declared that the state of Virginia owns the lands in fee on which the Pamunkey and Mattaponi reservations are located.